Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 The synchronization runs in a background thread worker periodically and can be disabled (`ProductSyncEnabled` setting).
 Interval can be set in minutes (`ProductSyncInterval` setting).
 Synchronized data is updated when source value changes, so data cannot be edited in XbyK safely, but new custom or reusable fields can be added and edited safely.
-You can decide, wether include [standalone SKUs](https://docs.kentico.com/x/3gqRBg) or not (`StandaloneProductsSync` setting).
+You can decide, whether include [standalone SKUs](https://docs.kentico.com/x/3gqRBg) or not (`StandaloneProductsSync` setting).

 No price data is synced, because catalog prices need calculator evaluation in context of user's cart and standalone requests via `IProductService` are required.